hakancangunerli/CS4460-Final-Project/README.md

 If you aim to simply test the code, the live demo is available at https://63616e.github.io/CS4460-Final-Project/

-Members: John Hakan Can Gunerli, Khadijat Temitope (KD) Amoo
+Members: John Hakan Can Gunerli, Khadijat Amoo